FIRSTinMI/FTA-Buddy/README.md

 The field monitor uses a Chrome extension installed on a computer on the field network to scrape data.
 The extension sends the data to a locally run server that broadcasts it to the app through a websocket.
 It also sends that data to the cloud server, that way you can give volunteers a portable field monitor without having them on the field network.
 Plus, having fewer SignalR connections is always a good thing.
 The cloud server also enables the notes functionality.
 The notes are also persistent between events, so if you have a team with a weird problem you can leave a note and the FTA at their next event can benefit!

+### Full Feature List
+- Dark theme
+- Mobile optimized
+- Reduce signalR congestion
+- Access without being on field wifi
+- Detailed status view with troubleshooting steps
+- Vibration notifications when a robot drops during a match
+- Tracking how long since the last status change happened
+- 👀 emoji helps identify robots that are taking longer than expected to connect
+- Flashcards to communicate through driver station glass
+- Reference page with status light codes and other handy information
+- Dsplay signal strength information
+- Display last cycle time and timer for current cycle
+- Audio notifications to quickly know which robot dropped and what disconnected

+**Coming soon:**
+- Cycle time tracking
+- Current cycle will become more red as you approach 2x your average cycle time
+- Last cycle time will be green if it's your best that event
+- Tracking connection time per team, and display 🕜 emoji when there's a team that takes 1 std deviation longer than the average team to connect
+- Ticket and note system that's synchronized between events
+- Synced team checklist to help track radio programming
+- ***A way better*** event log viewer, give your CSAs access to the data that can help them help you help teams!
+- Pipe audio alerts directly into event radios

 ## Getting Started

+- Install the extension from the [Chrome webstore](https://chrome.google.com/webstore/detail/fta-buddy/kddnhihfpfnehnnhbkfajdldlgigohjc)
-- Go to the [web app](https://ftabuddy.com/) on your phone, and click install app.
+- Go to [ftabuddy.com](https://ftabuddy.com/) on a computer connected to the field network.
-- Login or create an account
+- Click Host *and optionally login first*.
 - Enter the event code (e.g. 2024miket) and a passcode of your choosing, and click create event
-- Install the extension from the [Chrome webstore](https://chrome.google.com/webstore/detail/fta-buddy/kddnhihfpfnehnnhbkfajdldlgigohjc)
-- Enter the event code into the extension, click enable, and open the field monitor
-- Refresh the app and it should be working
+- Visit [ftabuddy.com](https://ftabuddy.com/) on your phone, add/install the web app to your home screen for the best experience
+- Login or create an account for yourself, then connect to the event with the same code and pin!

 ## License